micropython/micropython/docs/library/usocket.rst

 .. method:: socket.readline()

    Read a line, ending in a newline character.
+It may return sooner if timeout is reached.
+(This method has no configurable timeout.)

    Return value: the line read.